Kong/docs.konghq.com/app/_hub/kong-inc/upstream-oauth/overview/_index.md

 ### Caching strategies

-The plugin supports the following caching [strategies](/hub/kong-inc/upstream-oauth/configuration/#config-stategy) are provided:
+The plugin supports the following caching [strategies](/hub/kong-inc/upstream-oauth/configuration/#config-stategy):

-* `memory`: A `lua_shared_dict`.
+* `memory`: A locally stored `lua_shared_dict`.
 Note that the default dictionary, `kong_db_cache`, is also used by other plugins and elements of Kong to store unrelated database cache entities.
 * `redis`: Supports Redis, Redis Cluster, and Redis Sentinel deployments.

 ## Get started with the Upstream OAuth plugin